Blubberblub/KuzuDB-DotNetInterface/README.md

 - wrapperlib
     - Will contain the needed files to build kuzunet.dll

-# Building the libaries yourself
+# Building the libraries yourself

 The build process with the code from this repo was last tested with the following setup:
 - Windows 11